 The fuel system of a fuel injection system holds much more pressure than on a carbureted watercraft.
 Prior to disconnecting a hose or to removing a component from the fuel system, follow the recommendation described here.
+Pay attention that some hoses may have more than one clamp at their ends.
+Ensure to reinstall the same quantity of clamps at assembly.

-- Always disconnect battery properly prior to working on the fuel system. - Use the VCK (Vehicle Communication Kit) (P/N 529 035 676) to release the fuel pressure in the system.
+Use the VCK (Vehicle Communication Kit) (P/N 529 035 676) to release the fuel pressure in the system.
 Look in the Activation section of the software B.U.D.S.

 Fuel lines remain under pressure at all times.
 Always proceed with care and use appropriate safety equipment when working on pressurized fuel system.
 Wear safety glasses and work in a well ventilated area.
 Do not allow fuel to spill on hot engine parts and/or on electrical connectors.
 Proceed with care when removing/installing high pressure test equipment or disconnecting fuel line connections.
 Use the VCK (Vehicle Communication Kit) to release fuel pressure prior to removing a hose.
 Cover the fuel line connection with an absorbent shop rag.
 Slowly disconnect the fuel hose to minimize spilling.
 Wipe off any fuel spillage in the bilge.
 Fuel is flammable and explosive under certain conditions.
 Always work in a well ventilated area.
-Always disconnect battery prior to work on the fuel system.
-After performing a pressure test, use the valve on the fuel pressure gauge to relase the pressure.
+Always disconnect battery prior to working on the fuel system.
+After performing a pressure test, use the valve on the fuel pressure gauge to release the pressure (if so equipped).